Heading south of Sydney and wondering what are the best Kiama beaches? You’ve come to the right place with our detailed beach lovers guide!

 If you’re into surfing it’s home to a great great surf break at the north end, with views of the headlands in the background.

-The coastline is stunning to see, with volcanic rocks which have eroded over the years and formed unique patterns.
+The natural attractions on the coastline are stunning to see, with volcanic rocks which have eroded over the years and formed unique patterns.

 READ MORE: We’ve put together the ultimate list to the best places to visit in Australia!
 Did your favourite make the cut?